javigondeveloper/food-cart-project/README.md

 ## Introduction

-This is my first project with the technology Next Js, taking advantage of the <b>Server Side Rendering</b> like increasing the loading speed, avoid the SEO problems of React
+This is my first project with the technology Next Js, taking advantage of the <b>Server Side Rendering</b> like increasing the loading speed, avoid the SEO problems of React.

 ## About the project